joanafcasanova/business-projects/README.md

 # code
-Compilation of python machine learning projects
+Compilation of python machine learning projects with data visualization that solve business problems